alexUXUI/Comparing-Federation-Implementations/README.md

 <summary>Conceptual Framework</summary>

-For the purposes of this document, the concept of Federation is organized into three distinct layers: Resolution, Integration, and Management.
+Federation consists of three layers: Resolution, Integration, and Management.

-Each layer consists of steps, which define the key processes within that layer.

-Each step is measured by a set of Properties, which serve as meaningful points of comparison across different implementations of the same step.
+- **Layers** contain steps defining key processes.
+- **Steps** are measured by properties that provide meaningful comparisons between implementations.
+- **Properties** define key characteristics of each step and provide objective comparison criteria.

-In the following section, we will examine each layer in detail, breaking down its steps and analyzing their defining Properties to provide a structured comparison of Module Federation and Native Federation.
+The following sections analyze each layer, breaking down steps and properties to compare Module Federation and Native Federation.

 </details>